Uncover Italy’s Best Prosciutto: A Guide to Regional Varieties and Flavors

-A classic dish of cucina povera, acquasale originated amongst the peasant and pastoral cultures of Puglia.
+A classic dish of cucina povera, acquasale originated amongst Puglia’s peasant and pastoral cultures.
 Created to utilize stale bread and readily available ingredients, acquasale involves first soaking bread in water, though the crust should remain crunchy.
 Next, the water is squeezed from the bread.
-Then, the bread, diced tomatoes, thinly sliced onion, olive oil, oregano, and salt are added together to complete the dish.
+Then, the bread, diced tomatoes, thinly sliced onion, olive oil, oregano, and salt are added to complete the dish.

 Mussels are one of the most savored seafood specialties in Puglia.
 They often come from the coastal town of Taranto, where they have a delicious preparation.
 Known as cozze ripiene or cozze alla Tarantina, the mussels are stuffed with a mixture of bread, parsley, egg, grated cheese, pepper, and olive oil.
-Then, they’re simmered in tomato sauce to cook, which can subsequently be used as a pasta sauce as well.
+Then, they’re simmered in tomato sauce to cook, which can be used as a pasta sauce.

-Baccalá al forno con patate alla Salentina is another typical food in Puglia highlighting both land and sea.
+Baccalá al forno con patate alla Salentina is another typical Puglia food highlighting land and sea.
 To make this baked salted codfish dish, the fish is first soaked in water for a few days to remove the salt.
 Next, the cod is layered with potatoes and baked with cherry tomatoes, olive oil, garlic, parsley, and onions.

 Puglia’s take on the classic Italian eggplant parmigiana involves dredging the eggplant slices in batter before frying them.
 Depending on where you are in Puglia, meats like mortadella or cooked ham might be layered into the parmigiana di melanzane.
 Otherwise, the battered and fried eggplant is layered with mozzarella, Parmigiano Reggiano, and a freshly made tomato sauce, then baked.

-Bombette is especially popular in Cisternino, home to many restaurants called Fornelli, where they grill various meats and sausages.
-Every fornello has its own recipe, but generally, bombette are small meat rolls filled with cheese and spices, then grilled.
-The meat is usually veal, and certain bombette might be found wrapped in pancetta or cooked in the oven instead.
+Bombette is especially popular in Cisternino, home to many restaurants called Fornelli, where they grill various types of meat and sausages.
+Every fornello has its own recipe for these small meat rolls filled with cheese and spices, then grilled.
+The meat is usually veal, and some bombettes might be wrapped in pancetta or cooked in the oven instead.

 Polpette, or meatballs, are another traditional meat-based dish of Puglia.
-The meatballs are made with a mixture of minced meat, pecorino, breadcrumbs, egg, garlic, parsley, salt, and pepper.
+The meatballs are made with minced meat, pecorino, breadcrumbs, egg, garlic, parsley, salt, and pepper.
 They’re the most flavorful when cooked in tomato sauce, though the polpette may also be fried.

 Though not eaten as often today, the consumption of horsemeat was once prevalent in Puglia.
 Braciola alla Barese is a typical horse meat preparation, which involves stuffing rolls of horse meat with parsley, garlic, and pecorino cheese.
 The meat rolls are then simmered in tomato sauce that can be used as a sauce for pasta once the meat is cooked.
 Braciola alla Barese may also be made with veal.

-Pasticciotto is custard-filled sweets from Lecce widely enjoyed throughout Puglia today.
+Pasticciotto are custard-filled sweets from Lecce widely enjoyed throughout Puglia today.
 The traditional versions are flavored with lemon and vanilla, though other variations with hazelnuts, chocolate, or pistachios abound.
-In Puglia, pasticciotto are enjoyed with morning coffee just as often as they’re enjoyed with dessert.
+In Puglia, pasticciotto are enjoyed with morning coffee just as often as with dessert.

-Speaking of coffee, caffé leccese is a refreshing coffee drink from Lecce which involves combining espresso, ice, and a splash of sweet almond milk.
-Though not a dessert, caffé leccese is an ideal pick me up when visiting Puglia.
+Regarding coffee, caffé leccese is a refreshing coffee drink from Lecce that combines espresso, ice, and a splash of sweet almond milk.
+Though not a dessert, caffé leccese is an ideal pick-me-up when visiting Puglia.

-Finally, pettole is a very common street food in Puglia.
-They’re small, puffy balls of dough that have been fried in oil until golden brown and then dusted in sugar.
-Savory versions also exist in different provinces, which might include sundried tomatoes, olives, or anchovies.
-You’re most likely to find sweet pettole around the Feast of the Immaculate Conception on December 8th or closer to Christmas.
+Finally, pettole is a ubiquitous street food in Puglia.
+They’re small, puffy balls of dough fried in oil until golden brown and then dusted in sugar.
+Savory versions exist in different provinces, including sundried tomatoes, olives, and anchovies.
+You’ll likely find sweet pettole around the Feast of the Immaculate Conception on December 8th or closer to Christmas.